box/box-python-sdk-gen/docs/zip_downloads.md

 This function returns a value of type `ByteStream`.

-Returns the content of the items requested for this download, formatted as a stream of files and folders in a &#x60;zip&#x60; archive.
+Returns the content of the items requested for this download, formatted as a stream of files and folders in a `zip` archive.

 ## Get zip download status

-Returns the download status of a &#x60;zip&#x60; archive, allowing an application to inspect the progress of the download as well as the number of items that might have been skipped.
+Returns the download status of a `zip` archive, allowing an application to inspect the progress of the download as well as the number of items that might have been skipped.